 Campaigning kicks off for Ukraine early parliamentary polls

-Campaigning for Ukraine's snap parliamentary polls began Friday as comedian-turned-president Volodymyr Zelensky seeks to cement his grip on power.
+Campaigning for Ukraine's snap parliamentary polls began Friday as comedian-turned-president Volodymyr Zelensky seeks to cement his power.

 Originally parliamentary elections had been set to take place in October but Zelensky called early polls for July 21.